sharetribe/flex-docs/src/docs/references/extended-data/index.md

 information to make querying the extended data possible via some API endpoints.
-For instance [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings) supports querying listings by public data.
+For instance [/listings/query](https://www.sharetribe.com/api-reference/marketplace.html#query-listings) supports querying listings by public data or metadata.

-Search schemas can be managed by
-[Flex CLI](/flex-cli/getting-started-with-flex-cli/).
-With the CLI, you can list, set and unset search schemas to listing's Public data and Public metadata.
+Search schemas can be managed with [Flex CLI](/flex-cli/getting-started-with-flex-cli/).
+With the CLI, you can list, set and unset search schemas for listing's public data and metadata as well as for user profile's metadata, private, protected and public data.
 The commands to manage search schemas are:

 - `flex-cli search` List all defined data schemas
 - `flex-cli search set` Set (create or update) data schema